0xAX/linux-insides/interrupts/interrupts-3.md

 Conclusion
 --------------------------------------------------------------------------------

 It is the end of the third part about interrupts and interrupt handling in the Linux kernel.
-We saw the initialization of the [Interrupt descriptor table](https://en.wikipedia.org/wiki/Interrupt_descriptor_table) in the previous part with the `#DB` and `#BP` gates and started to dive into preparation before control will be transfered to an exception handler and implementation of some interrupt handlers in this part.
+We saw the initialization of the [Interrupt descriptor table](https://en.wikipedia.org/wiki/Interrupt_descriptor_table) in the previous part with the `#DB` and `#BP` gates and started to dive into preparation before control will be transferred to an exception handler and implementation of some interrupt handlers in this part.
 In the next part we will continue to dive into this theme and will go next by the `setup_arch` function and will try to understand interrupts handling related stuff.

 If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).